HEAD IN THE CLOUDS: Linux and Cloud-Native Architecture

 The adoption of DevOps has been driven by many factors, including the use of agile and other development processes and methods and the demand for faster production releases (from both developer and business unit stakeholders) and the wide availability of virtualized and cloud infrastructure (from internal and external providers).
 More and more development teams and companies are catching on to these trends and adopting internal processes that take advantage of them.

 Under the previous software model, teams would build a product, then wait for specific times to deploy.
 It was a massive process where every element of the product had to be perfect before launch.
 Today, containers, microservices, and orchestration allow builders to keep building, iterating, and deploying on whatever schedule suits their needs, and the needs of their customers.

 Linux and the Cloud: A Winning Combination

 Cloud-native architecture and DevOps processes are the keys to unlocking the potential of the numerous cloud services revolutionizing the computing world.
 They are also the key to rolling out higher-quality software, faster, and with more reliability.
 The final piece to this puzzle is picking the right operating system to tie it all together.
-Linux is choice OS for the cloud: as of 2017, Linux was running 90 percent of the public cloud workload.
+Linux is the choice OS for the Cloud: as of 2017, Linux was running 90 percent of the public cloud workload.
 Every time someone uses Google, they’re using a machine running the Linux kernel, not to mention the ubiquitous Android phone system, also built on Linux.

 Companies and organizations the world over rely on Linux for critical workloads in data centers and cloud computing environments because of its high availability and reliability.
 Linux’s design means it can support many use cases, devices, and target systems—whatever the workload demands.
 It’s the natural technology for enabling cloud computing: modular, performant, power efficient, scalable, and open source.